LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/RecommendationSources/setting-up-bots.md

 6. Customize the messages for join/remove bot, if desired.

 #### Verify the bots have been discovered and enabled
-By default, once you deploy and start a Conversation Builder or third-party bot (i.e., in the system, it is a valid bot that can serve a conversation), it is automatically discovered by Conversation Orchestrator and enabled for use.
+By default, once you deploy and start a bot (i.e., in the system, it is a valid bot that can serve a conversation), it is automatically discovered by Conversation Orchestrator and enabled for use.
 For Conversation Builder bots, this includes all bots you've created (both public and private) and other public bots within your organization.

 <img width="800" src="img/agentassist/verify_bots.png">